What Is Oppositional Defiant Disorder (ODD)?

 How can teachers help kids with ODD?

 Kids with ODD can learn to recognize when they’re feeling overwhelmed and getting ready to challenge or defy.
 Giving them a safe space to calm down and rethink their choices can be beneficial.
-Calm-down corners have become popular in classrooms for this very reason.
-“Put out books, coloring, LEGO bricks, etc., in a place where they can go on their own when they feel like they need a break,” says Tobey G. “Often immediately after activities with a lot of stimulation, these kids need a safe space to calm down.
+Calm-down corners or Safe Places have become popular in classrooms for this very reason.
+“Put out books, coloring, LEGO bricks, etc., in a place where they can go on their own when they feel like they need a break,” says Tobey G. in the We Are Teachers Helpline.
+“Often immediately after activities with a lot of stimulation, these kids need a safe space to calm down.
 Let them decide if and when they need to excuse themselves.”
+Conscious Discipline reminds teachers of the importance of making these spaces locations where students can practice self-regulation techniques rather than simply spots where they passively wait for the tough feelings to subside.

 As in other situations, it pays to stay consistent in your classroom rules and discipline.
 “After I give choices, I always reinforce the classroom rules and procedures and follow up with an appropriate consequence,” says Kristel R. “You cannot falter; stick to your rules and follow through.”